JLESC/jlesc.github.io/_projects/international_survey.md

 ## Visits and meetings

 Due to the COVID situation, all meeting in the period 2021-2022 were online meetings.
-They occured regularly, mostly one to two meeting in a month.
+They occurred regularly, mostly one to two meeting in a month.

 ## Impact and publications